Home | Category: Roman Empire and How it Was Built / Famous Emperors in the Roman Empire

 Reading Trajan’s Column

-There are 2,662 figures, plus animals, architecture and scenery, in 155 scenes.
+There are 2,662 figures, plus animals, architecture and scenery, in 155 scenes in Trajan's Column.
 Trajan appears in 58 of them.
 Viewers were meant to follow the story from bottom to top standing in one place rather than circling the column 23 times, as the frieze does.
 Key scenes could be seen from two main vantage points.
 One can also follow the narrative of the epic battle by walking around and around the column like a "circus horse" as one scholar put it.
 Even though the sculptures made at the top are bigger than those at the bottom, it is still hard to make them out.
 The figures were originally painted with bright colors and had metal weapons and the horse had metal harness.

 The visual narrative that winds from the column’s base to its top depicts Trajan and his soldiers triumph over the Dacians.
 In one scene Trajan watches a battle, while two Roman auxiliaries present him with severed enemy heads.
 In another scene Roman soldiers load plunder onto pack animals after defeating Decebalus, the Dacian king.